Becky O. Peleowo

 And she never drops her bag where others dropped theirs.

-“Why don't you drop your bag where others drop theirs or do you have a bomb in it?
-I decided to turn her classmates’ concerns to a joke.
+I had hit the perfect spot to clear all doubts her classmates had.
 The fair girl simply made for her seat which was close to the front window and hanged her lunch bag by the edge of the seat.
-She had stopped smiling and a strange look appeared on her face.
+She stopped smiling and a strange look slowly replaced the smile on her face.

 Did my words strike a wrong cord?

-I felt bad for Míriam and how she was hurt by my statement.
+I felt bad for Miriam and how she was hurt by my statement.
 I apologised to her later while embracing her in a tight hug.
 I explained why I had to clarify her actions before the class and reprimanded her for making a scene in front of her mum.
-That day, she wasn't carrying her bag like she used to but kept it carefully at the corner of her seat.
+That day, she wasn’t carrying her bag like she used to but kept it carefully at the corner of her seat.
 It was the end of the first term.

 After that term, she never resumed the school again and I wondered if it was because of my statement.
 Tafida, her distant relative could not tell me the reason too.
-Well, everyone moved on but Míriam’s story reminds me daily to be mindful of the words I use with my students.
+Well, everyone moved on but Miriam’s story reminds me daily to be mindful of the words I use with my students.

 — — — — — — — — — — — — — — — —